youzan/vant/docs/markdown/quickstart.en-US.md

 ### CLI

-We recomment to use [Vue Cli](https://cli.vuejs.org/) to create a new project.
+We recommend to use [Vue Cli](https://cli.vuejs.org/) to create a new project.

 ```bash
 # Install Vue Cli